realar-project/realar/docs/api.md

 In that example expression is `next` function, because It get value and return that plus one.

-The reactive container instance is also available as first argument of `on` function.
-[Play on RunKit.](https://runkit.com/betula/60c04347473de4001a59307e)
+The reactive container instance is also available as first argument of `on` function. [play on runkit.](https://runkit.com/betula/60c04347473de4001a59307e)

 ```javascript
 const count = value(0);